The <a> Tag in HTML

 Defines how the link opens:

-: Opens in the same tab (default)._blank
+_self: Opens in the same tab (default)._blank: Opens in a new tab.

-Output: Open in New Tab<a href="https://geekscodes.com" target="_blank">Open in New Tab</a>
+Output: Open in New Tab<a href="https://geekscodes.com" target="_blank">Open in New Tab</a> -

 rel: